Rim Overlook and Navajo Knobs | Capitol Reef

 Route

 After 1-1.5 hours, the Rim Overlook is reached.
-The overlook makes a great turn around spot for those wanting a shorter day.
-The view down into Fruita, and the more distance views of the Waterpocket Fold and the Boulder Mountains to the south are excellent.
+The view down into Fruita and the more distant views of the Waterpocket Fold and the Boulder Mountains to the south are excellent.

 From the Rim Overlook, the trail continues contouring around and up toward the Navajo Knobs viewpoint.
-It meanders around, with amazing views of the cliffs immediately to the north, and the Castle to the south near the visitors center.
+It meanders around, with amazing views of the cliffs immediately to the north and The Castle to the south near the visitors center.
 The trail ends at the overlook.
-Plan on about 3 hours from the trailhead to the overlook.
+Plan on about 2.5-3 hours from the trailhead to the overlook.

 Photos